spatie/browsershot/README.md

 * `setURL()`: Set the URL of the webpage which should be converted to an image
 * `setTimeout()`: Set the browsershot timeout duration (ms) required to fully load all page assets and scripts.
 * `save($targetFile)`: Starts the conversion-process.
 The targetfile should have one of these extensions: png, jpg, jpeg.
+* `download($tmpTargetFile, $name)`: Get browsetshot's download reponse.
+The tmpTargetFile should have one of these extensions: png, jpg, jpeg.

 ## Other implementations